Engineering 3+2 Program Requirements

 *After successful completion of both portions of the program the student is awarded degrees from both institutions.

-Students in this program are encouraged to meet with the program director at Westminster College during their freshman year to ensure satisfaction of all the requirements for their chosen field of engineering during their time at Westminster College and to learn about the coursework that will be required during their two years at the university.
+Students in this program are encouraged to meet with the 3+2 program advisor at Westminster College during their first year to ensure satisfaction of all the requirements for their chosen field of engineering during their time at Westminster College and to learn about the coursework that will be required during their two years at the university.
 Students must complete all their WCore requirements and the following set of engineering core courses:

 |I. Required Core Courses||48|

 |II.
 Additional classes that may be required, depending on the field of engineering chosen, include:|

 In order for the student to complete the dual degree program in five years, it is important to follow closely the timetable set up by the advisor.
 The following is a sample timetable for a student majoring in Physics at Westminster and desiring a dual degree in Electrical Engineering.
 A particular student's course schedule will depend upon their prior coursework, their major at Westminster, the desired engineering discipline, and the specific requirements of the engineering school.*

 |Year 1: First-Year See the 3+2 advisor**||

 MATH 203 Multivar.
 Calculus